almostengr/fpp-weather-monitor-plugin/README.md

 ### Weather Station ID

 If you know the weather station ID that is closest to your show, can enter it.
-Leaving this field blank, will have the system automatically populate the station ID for you.
+Entering "0000", will have the system automatically populate the station ID for you.
 Station ID is dependent upon the GPS coordinates of your show entered in the FPP Settings (Status/Control > FPP Settings > System tab).

 ### Email Address

 The NWS API does not use API keys or tokens.
 Instead they use the User Agent and email address as the way to uniquely identify your requests.
 If a security event were to occur, you will be notified by the NWS at the email address that you provide.